-September 13, 1922 - January 21, 1999
+Born: September 13, 1922

 The Three Blazers 1945 recording of "Drifting Blues," featuring Brown on piano and vocals, stayed on the U.S. Billboard R&B chart for six months, putting Brown at the forefront of a musical evolution.
 Brown led the group in a series of further hits over the next three years, including "New Orleans Blues" and the original version of "Merry Christmas Baby" (both in 1947) and "More Than You Know" (1948).
-He influenced such performers as Floyd Dixon, Cecil Gant, Ivory Joe Hunter, Percy Mayfield, Johnny Ace and Ray Charles.
+He influenced such performers as Floyd Dixon, Cecil Gant, Ivory Joe Hunter, Percy Mayfield, Johnny Ace, and Ray Charles.

 Brown left the Three Blazers in 1948.
 He signed with Aladdin Records and had immediate success with "Get Yourself Another Fool" and then had one of his biggest hits, "Trouble Blues," in 1949, which stayed at number one on the Billboard R&B chart for 15 weeks in the summer of that year.
-He followed with "In the Evening When the Sun Goes Down," "Homesick Blues," and "My Baby's Gone," before having another R&B chart-topping hit with "Black Night," which stayed at number one for 14 weeks from March to June 1951.
+He followed with "In the Evening When the Sun Goes Down," "Homesick Blues," and "My Baby's Gone" before having another R&B chart-topping hit with "Black Night," which stayed at number one for 14 weeks from March to June 1951.

-His "Please Come Home for Christmas," a hit for King Records in 1960, remains seasonally popular.
+His "Please Come Home for Christmas," a hit for King Records in 1960, remained seasonally popular.
 "Please Come Home for Christmas" had sold over one million copies by 1968 and was awarded a gold disc.
 In the 1960s, Brown recorded two albums for Mainstream Records.